GameDesignDude/gradfolio/index.md

 The social-icons footer can be used to link profiles from GitHub, OrcID and ReasearchGate aprart form the usual Twitter, LinkedIn and Facebook.
 You can add your user ID in the `_config.yml` file to link your accounts.

 Hello World!
 I am Derek, Ph.D.
-Student in the [Text & Technology](https://cah.ucf.edu/textstech/){:target="_blank"} Ph.D. with a concentration in Digital Media.
+Student in the [Text & Technology](https://cah.ucf.edu/textstech/){:target="_blank"} Ph.D. program with a concentration in Digital Media.